quinkennedy/travis-github-lint-status/README.md

 ```

 ## In The Wild
-Feel free to explore the pull requests, commit Statuses, and Travis-CI configs
+Feel free to explore the pull request statuses, commit statuses, and
-of the following projects:
+Travis-CI configs of the following projects:

 * [Spacebrew][1]